MyTurnyet/TrainInventoryPractice/README.md

 - Maintenance log operations
 - Inventory reporting

-## License
+## Project Usage

 This is a practice project for software craftsmanship exercises.
+A description of those exercises is found in the [internal-documents/refactoring-exercises.md](./internal-documents/refactoring-exercises.md) file.